backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Asynchronous Invocation.md

 - Can **define a DLQ** (dead-letter queue) **SNS or SQS** for failed processing (*need correct IAM permissions*).
 Or we can use [[Lambda Destinations]].
 	- We will need to modify the execution role of the lambda and include SQS permission.
 	- ![[attachments/Pasted image 20220523163231.png]]

+> [!question]- An application uses AWS Lambda to process many files.
+The Lambda function takes approximately 3 minutes to process each file and *does not return any important data*.
+A Developer has written a script that will invoke the function using the AWS CLI.
+What is the FASTEST way to process all the files?
+> Invoke the Lambda function asynchronously with the **invocation type `Event`** and process the files in parallel.
+> ---
+> **`RequestResponse`** is used for synchronous invocations

 ### CloudWatch with Lambda
 - Two ways